Oregon Bed & Breakfast Guild

 Silver Falls State Park

-Silver Falls State Park is the is the largest state park in Oregon and only 20 miles southeast of Salem in Oregon’s Willamette Valley.
+Silver Falls State Park is the largest state park in Oregon and only 20 miles southeast of Salem in Oregon’s Willamette Valley.
 The 9,000+ acre park offers more than 35 miles of backcountry trails for mountain biking, hiking or horseback riding.

-suggested lodging
+suggested lodging:

-: Willamette Valley bed and breakfasts
+Willamette Valley bed and breakfasts

 Erratic Rock State Natural Site